rOY369/Docs/work/IoT/database_reconnect_feature.md

 - Different queries like -
 	- inserting devices date in the `logdata` table
 	- Running qos queries like `get_unuploaded_data_from_database`
 - Executed in different threads.
-So, the reconnect
+So, the reconnect loop could be running to reconnect with the database
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM3MDYzNDg4LDE4ODI2MzQ5MzJdfQ==
+eyJoaXN0b3J5IjpbLTkwNTA1MTM3NywxODgyNjM0OTMyXX0=
 -->